thelonesomeprogrammer/rusty-bar/README.md

 ### rusty-bar is in bata
 if you want somting more finished i recommend you take a look at:
 #### rust bars
-CNX: https://github.com/mjkillough/cnx (is mpre for rustaceans and proramming types)
+CNX: https://github.com/mjkillough/cnx (is more for rustaceans and proramming types)

 #### other bars
-polybar: https://github.com/polybar/polybar (a great bar for most peaple)
+polybar: https://github.com/polybar/polybar (a great bar for most people)

 ### want to help
 at this point you shuld properply help at CNX insted, but it is your call